Editor’s pick: This gourmet vinegar startup wants to be the Ben & Jerry’s of acids

-Serial entrepreneur and investor Scott Friedmann promised his family he wouldn’t start another startup.
+Serial entrepreneur and investor Scott Friedmann promised his family he wouldn’t launch another startup.
 But then he started to experiment with acid.

 Growing a range of fermentation trials in his basement with his culinary-inclined teenage son led Friedmann to wonder if there was space for an “all things acid”-focused brand in the market.
-(Think: Vinegar made with piña colada beer and the family’s backyard honey.)
-It was serendipitous when a friend introduced him to food scientists (and now co-founders), Cole Pearsall and Allan Mai, and the three bonded over the possibilities.
+(Think: vinegar made with piña colada beer and the family’s backyard honey.)
+It was serendipitous when a friend introduced him to food scientists—and now cofounders—Cole Pearsall and Allan Mai, and the three bonded over the possibilities.

 Officially launched in 2020, one year after that initial meetup, Toronto-based Acid League offers a range of vinegar-based products, with a new release every week.
-Acid League debuted alongside fellow clever startups on the vinegar spectrum — like Poppi‘s Apple Cider Vinegar-powered prebiotic beverages and specialty culinary vinegar from Ramp Up and TART.
-But Acid League stands its own by offering a bit of everything: living vinegar, experimental micro-batch vinegar, condiments, pickled products, shrubs, and what they call Proxies, herbaceous non-alcoholic beverages inspired by zero-proof pairings at Noma in Copenhagen (a fellow pioneer in the fermentation space).
+Acid League debuted alongside fellow clever startups on the vinegar spectrum, including Poppi‘s Apple Cider Vinegar-powered prebiotic beverages and specialty culinary vinegar from Ramp Up and TART.
+But Acid League stands out on its own by offering a bit of everything: living vinegar, experimental micro-batch vinegar, condiments, pickled products, shrubs, and what it calls Proxies, herbaceous nonalcoholic beverages inspired by zero-proof pairings at Noma in Copenhagen (a fellow pioneer in the fermentation space).

 The core collection, Living Vinegar—which launched with Whole Foods in August alongside Acid League’s D2C platform—includes familiar-with-a-twist flavors like Cabernet Port and Strawberry Rosé.
 A strange, spicy vinegar named Garden Heat is a more prime example of an Acid League product: unassumingly complex, made with cold-pressed celery, carrot, hot pepper, and tomato juices, combined “mixology style,” says Friedmann.